Frequency Asked Questions About MTSS @ CFCI

 An intervention can be defined as additional instruction beyond what is already provided in the classroom.
 Interventions take place in small groups and target a specific area of need (i.e., vocabulary) rather than a broad content area (i.e., reading).
 The intensity of the intervention is determined by the size of the group, how many days per week the group meets, and for how many minutes the intervention lasts.
 Students with more significant needs will receive more intensive interventions.
 MTSS is not one-size-fits-all.
-Every student is different; how student needs are met will vary from class to class.
+Every student is different and how student needs are met can vary from class to class.

 As a parent, how do I request that my student receive assistance through the MTSS model?

 The MTSS team at CFCI works hard to identify student needs and to design intervention plans that will lead to success.
 However, parents may raise concerns about their student’s progress at any time.
 Simply, contact your child’s teacher to request a meeting to discuss your concerns.